johncrimmins/video-editor/README.md

 - **Real-time Preview**: See changes instantly in the video player
 - **Precise Control**: Use the timeline ruler for frame-accurate editing
 - **Zoom Controls**: Zoom in/out for detailed editing

+### Project Management

+- **Drag & Drop Import**: Drop video files directly onto the Projects screen
+- **Thumbnail Previews**: See video thumbnails for easy project identification
+- **Project Organization**: Keep track of all your video projects in one place
+- **Quick Editor Access**: Open any project directly in the timeline editor

 ## 🔧 Development